vcolen/vcolen/README.md

 ### Thank you for taking interest in my profile! 🥳

-- :fire: I'm currently focusing my studies on Swift and Python
+- :fire: I'm currently focusing my studies on Swift
 - ✅ Main goal is to contribute to an iOS open-source project by the end of the year
 - :two:nd term studying Computer Science at PUC Minas
 - 💻 Coding is my passion :)